 Rev. Dominic Toan Tran, Pastor

-On May 07, 2011, Bishop Gerald M. Barbarito ordained him to the priesthood of Jesus Christ.
-Following that, he dedicated five wonderful years to his first assignment at St. Juliana Catholic Church and School in the lovely community of West Palm Beach.
+On May 07, 2011, Fr.
+Dominic was ordained to the Priesthood by Bishop Gerald M. Barbarito at the Cathedral of St. Ignatius of Loyola in Palm Beach Gardens.
+Following that, he dedicated five wonderful years to his first assignment at St. Juliana Catholic Church and School in the lovely community of West Palm Beach until 2016.

-Fr.
-Dominic remains dedicated to personal learning and growth, enabling him to serve the Church and its community more effectively.
-While serving as the Parochial Vicar at St. Joan of Arc Catholic Church and School in Boca Raton, he pursued further studies.
-This commitment culminated in earning a Master of Science Degree in Ecclesial Administration and Management from the Catholic University of America on October 31, 2020.
-Most recently, in September 2024, he earned a Certificate in Canon Law from Domuni Universitas.
+With a heartfelt dedication to learning and personal growth, Fr.
+Dominic continued his studies while making a positive impact as the Parochial Vicar at St. Joan of Arc Catholic Church and School in Boca Raton from July 2016 to June 2020.
+His unwavering commitment culminated in earning a Master of Science Degree in Ecclesial Administration and Management from the Catholic University of America on October 31, 2020.
+More recently, in September 2024, he earned a Certificate in Canon Law from Domuni Universitas.

-In July 2020, Bishop Gerald M. Barbarito appointed Fr.
-Dominic as the parochial administrator of St. John the Evangelist Catholic Church in Boca Raton.
-He was formally installed as pastor in July 2021.
+In July 2020, Bishop Gerald M. Barbarito entrusted Fr.
+Dominic with the position of parochial administrator of St. John the Evangelist Catholic Church in Boca Raton, where he was officially installed as pastor in July 2021.

 Fr.
-Dominic is a respected Third Degree Knight of Columbus, demonstrating his dedication to service.
+Dominic is a respected member of the Patriotic Degree of the Knights of Columbus, demonstrating his dedication to service.
 He has also served as the Spiritual Advisor to the Council of Catholic Women for the Central Deanery, demonstrating his commitment to supporting and guiding others in their faith.
 Additionally, he plays an active role in the Priestly Life Committee of the Diocese of Palm Beach and serves as an adjunct Spiritual Director at both St. John Vianney College Seminary in Miami, Florida, and St. Vincent de Paul Regional Seminary in Boynton Beach, Florida.

 Fr.
-Dominic’s deep devotion to the Most Blessed Sacrament of the Eucharist and Our Blessed Mother Mary is truly evident in his ministry.
-These beloved spiritual pillars hold a unique and cherished place in his heart, guiding his service and inspiring those around him.
+Dominic’s passion for the Most Blessed Sacrament of the Eucharist and Our Blessed Mother Mary is truly evident in his ministry.
+He also has great devotion to the saints and loves their hagiographies.
+He is the custodian of over 20 relics of the saints.
+These spiritual foundations hold a special place in his heart, shaping his service and inspiring those around him.

 Rev. Michael O’Flaherty, Pastor Emeritus